 If you’ve read my blog at all, you know that home-educating your children offers so many benefits over putting your kids into government schools.
-You have more time with your children and can mold their character, have flexibility in how and what you teach, and can provide a personalized education at your children’s level.
+You have more time with your children and can mold their character, have flexibility in how and what you teach, and provide a personalized education at your children’s level.
 But let’s face it.
 Many, if not most, parents worry about the cost.
 After all, we are paying taxes for public schools as it is, and now we must pay to teach our children ourselves!
 In response to one of my reader’s questions, in this post, I’ll give you 30 practical tips for homeschooling on a budget, making your children’s home education both enriching and affordable.

 Of course, even when you’re homeschooling on a budget, you still have to evaluate your bargains in light of their educational value and whether they align with your family’s values.